Ethics hearing: Idaho lawmaker accused of rape pleads Fifth - WTMJ

 “I am instructing him not to answer these questions based on his Fifth Amendment rights, and I don’t believe any competent counsel could advise him otherwise,” Dindinger said.

-The young intern, who was also compelled to testify at the public hearing and did so while using the name “Jane Doe,” told the committee that she told von Ehlinger “no” in several different ways as he tried to initiate sexual contact at his apartment.
+The young intern was ordered by the committee to testify at the public hearing and used the name “Jane Doe.”
+She testified that she told von Ehlinger “no” in several different ways as he tried to initiate sexual contact at his apartment.

 The Associated Press generally does not identify people who say they have been sexually assaulted.

-Doe testified from behind a screen intended to protect her identity.
-As the intern tried to exit the building after giving her testimony, some onlookers in the hall attempted to follow and videotape her as she went to her car, reported Alexandra Duggan with the University of Idaho’s McClure Center Legislative Press on Twitter.
+Doe testified from behind a black fabric screen intended to protect her identity.
+But as she tried to exit the building after giving her testimony, some of von Ehlinger’s supporters attempted to follow and videotape her as she went to her car, reported Alexandra Duggan with the University of Idaho’s McClure Center Legislative Press on Twitter.
 Yelling and crying could be heard inside the committee room.

 Several far-right blogs, one of von Ehlinger’s former attorneys and White Bird Republican Rep. Priscilla Giddings have all publicly released the teen’s identity, making disparaging remarks about her and the allegations.
-Giddings, who was also in the committee room, scoffed and laughed at times during the hearing, including when the intern’s attorneys suggested that the bullying the intern had experienced would make other women less willing to report sexual assault.
+Giddings scoffed and laughed at times during the hearing, including when the intern’s attorneys suggested that the bullying the intern had experienced would make other women less willing to report sexual assault.

-The ethics committee hearing isn’t a criminal proceeding.
-Instead, it’s intended to help the members of the ethics committee decide whether von Ehlinger should face penalties — up to and including possibly being expelled from the Legislature.
+The ethics hearing isn’t a criminal proceeding.
+Instead, it’s intended to help ethics committee members decide whether von Ehlinger should face penalties — up to and including being expelled from the Legislature.
+Members are expected to vote Thursday morning on if they will ask the full House to reprimand von Ehlinger or take other steps.

-Much of the testimony Wednesday morning focused on whether it was appropriate or expressly forbidden for lawmakers to date staff members.
-Von Ehlinger’s attorney repeatedly stressed that there are no written anti-fraternization rules for the House of Representatives.
+Much of Wednesday morning’s testimony focused on whether it was appropriate or expressly forbidden for lawmakers to date staff members.
+Von Ehlinger’s attorney repeatedly stressed that there are no written anti-fraternization rules for the House.

 Idaho Deputy Attorney General Leslie Hayes, meanwhile, brought witnesses who testified that respectful workplace training sessions make clear that those working in the Statehouse shouldn’t even hug each other because it may make some feel uncomfortable.

-The committee also heard testimony from two other representatives who said von Ehlinger was previously warned against making women feel uncomfortable.
+Two other representatives testified von Ehlinger was warned against making women feel uncomfortable.

 The intern testified that von Ehlinger repeatedly approached her when she worked at the Statehouse, once inviting her into his office and visiting her office roughly 10 times.